 Snowpack above and below treeline are very different habitats, with forest providing shade (and therefore less evaporation).
 The red pigment of Sanguina and Chlainomonas (astaxanthin) is likely an adaptation to high light (Gorton and Vogelmann 2003; Holzinger and Lütz 2006), and it has been suggested that Sanguina is adapted to the drier snowpacks that form at higher elevations (Dial, Ganey, and Skiles 2018).

 Chloromonas krienitzii is green below, turns orange at surface.
-On initial visits to Chloromonas krienitzii dominated sites, green snow was hidden 2 to 5 cm below the surface of the runnel (Supp.
+On initial visits to Cho. krienitzii dominated sites, green snow was hidden 2 to 5 cm below the surface of the runnel (Supp.
 Fig. 4).
 Green snow was noticeably moister than surrounding snow, in some locations containing ice lenses not found in the surrounding snowpack.
 By June 6 the surface of the runnel had turned orange while the snow below remained green, which persisted on three subsequent visits until the snow melted.
 Cell morphology at the surface closely resembled Chloromonas cf. brevispina “Trochiscia” (Matsuzaki et al. 2015) (Fig. 4), while green subsurface snow was dominated by green biflagellate or bipolar quadriflagellate cells (Fig. 4).
 Both green and orange samples were dominated by reads assigned to C. krienitzii, with lower relative abundance of Chlainomonas, which was more abundant at the surface (Supp.
 Fig. 3).

 One possibility is that C. krienitzii cells orange pigmentation is triggered or an adaptation to higher light levels at the surface.
 Green cells below the surface would be protected from UV radiation.
 Possibly, the green cells maintain an optimal light level through phototaxis, similar to marine phytoplankton.
 Perhaps higher elevations typically have fewer low angle runnels that would allow a moist enough environment for C. krienitzii.
 It seems unlikely that nutrients from conifer needles would explain this, as several of our C. krienitzii dominated sites were in full sunlight, far from any trees.